AzizBahloul/F_ooredoo/README.md

 ```

 **What happens next:**
-- ✅ Checks if Tor is ready to fuck shit up
+- ✅ Checks if Tor is ready to go
 - ✅ Verifies Ooredoo can't see your traffic
-- ✅ Launches the most beautiful "fuck you" to ISP throttling ever created
+- ✅ Launches the most effective anti-throttling tool ever created
 - ✅ Routes EVERYTHING through Tor with military-grade encryption

 ---